What Is Parallel Play, and How Does It Benefit Kids?

 Then, within those shared spaces, make sure there are plenty of materials to go around: piles of blocks, boxes of crayons and different things to color, multiple types of art supplies, or enough sand toys for two or three kids.

-Those shared spaces and toys allow young children to engage in whatever type of play that’s right for their age and development.
+Those shared spaces and toys allow young children to play in their own way.

 Model Parallel Play Behavior